Phileosopher/commonplace/success-5_persevering.md

 Make sure every new failure is a *different* way you've failed:

+- Sometimes, your context guarantees you'll fail.
+  - We are often destined to fail simply because we don't have the right support network, equipment, prerequisite knowledge, time, prerequisite discipline, or [maturity](maturity.md).
+- Absolutely every single change you can make each attempt can help you to learn, as well as to [diagnose](https://adequate.life/fix/) *exactly* what's wrong.
   - Plan ahead for how you'll likely fail next time.
-- By failing in different ways, we learn differently each time.
-- If you keep failing in the same way, [break your expectations](mind-creativity.md) the next time around.
+  - If you keep failing the same way, [break your expectations](mind-creativity.md) the next time around.
-- Often, resisting an impulsive action for 10 minutes (or giving up after 10 minutes) is all you need to break the cycle.
+- Often, resisting an impulsive action for 10 minutes (or giving up after 10 minutes) is all you need to break the cycle of sameness.

 There are different forms of failure: